ucsb-cs148-w25/pj03-gauchograduate/team/TESTING.md

 - Test both success and error cases
 - Validate input parameters
 - Keep tests focused and isolated
+- Don't be alarmed by console.error logs in tests when testing error handling - these are expected

 ### Common Testing Commands
 ```bash